 - We classify sectors based on exposure to environmental risks, including climate change, and incorporate environmental risks in the sizing and maturity profile of our positions.
-Sectors with higher potential exposure are primarily invested in public markets, providing flexibility to adjust exposures.
+Sectors with higher potential exposure are primarily invested in through public markets, providing flexibility to adjust exposures.

 - We classify commercial real estate investments based on their modeled exposure to catastrophe risks and incorporate these risks in our underwriting and insurance practices.